meumobi/meumobi.github.io/_posts/2016-03-13-get-realtime-stock-quotes-yahoo-finance-api.md

 See an example of [Candlestick series using D3FC](https://d3fc.io/components/series/candlestick.html).

 I didn't investigate yet but maybe the [yuilibrary](http://yuilibrary.com/yui/docs/charts/) can provide nice tools to achieve it also.

+# Alternatives
+There are plenty of [Online Services to get quotes](http://www.programmableweb.com/news/96-stocks-apis-bloomberg-nasdaq-and-etrade/2013/05/22), but I don't know any free and stable.

+[openexchangerates](https://openexchangerates.org/) seems a low cost and simple to integrate solution.
+Let me know on comment if you have suggestions.